 This paper makes three main contributions.
 First, it contributes to the literature on lifespan variation and inequalities in health in the context of rising homicides.
-Most literature in this area focuses on social determinants of health (e.g., socioeconomic status and health risk factors) proximate determinants of lifespan variation and health inequality.12,13 In contrast, our paper highlights the role of violence, and its ultimate consequence in the form of homicides, among young adults on increasing lifespan inequality.
-A second contribution is its focus on Mexico.
-Mexico is experiencing a growing violence associated with the war on drugs that started in the last decade, making the increase in homicides a serious health policy concern.7,8 Understanding the consequences that homicides have on population health is important for policy makers in Mexico and in other countries that are experiencing similar increases in homicides such as Honduras in Central America, and Venezuela in South America.2 Finally, this analysis contributes to our knowledge of regional inequality in lifespans.
+Most literature in this area focuses on social determinants of health such as socioeconomic status or educational attainment as proximate determinants of lifespan variation and health inequality.12,13 Our paper highlights the role of violence, and its ultimate consequence in the form of homicides, among young adults on increasing lifespan inequality.
+We describe the observed changes in homicide mortality and their link with life span variation and life expectancy by sex and by region in Mexico.
+A second contribution is its focus on Mexico with the growing violence associated with the war on drugs making it a serious health policy concern.7,8 Understanding the consequences of violence on population health is important for policy makers in Mexico and other countries experiencing similar increases in homicides such as Honduras in Central America, and Venezuela in South America.2 Finally, this analysis contributes to our knowledge of regional inequality in lifespans.

-Here, we analyzed how life expectancy and lifespan inequality for the young population changed over a 20-year period, from 1990 to 2015 for females and males in Mexico.
+We analyzed how life expectancy and lifespan inequality for the young population changed over a 21-year period, from 1990 to 2015 for females and males in Mexico.
 This framework allows us to thoroughly analyze premature mortality and determined the ages and causes of death that contributed the most to the observed changes.

 Methods

-We used data on deaths from vital statistics files publicly available through the Mexican Institute of Statistics19 that includes information on cause-of-death by age, sex, and place of occurrence from 1995 to 2015.
+We used data on deaths from vital statistics files available through the Mexican Institute of Statistics19 that includes information on cause-of-death by age, sex, and place of occurrence from 1995 to 2015.
 Additionally, we used population estimates corrected for completeness, age misstatement, and international migration from the Mexican Population Council to construct age-specific death rates by age, sex and state.20

 Cause-of-death classification

-We classified deaths into eight categories representing the main causes of death in Mexico using the concept of Amenable/Avoidable mortality (Table 1).21,22 This concept assumes that there are some conditions that should not cause death in the presence of timely and effective medical care, and are used as a proxy for the performance of health care systems.21 To mitigate biases due to misclassification of causes of death, we focused on deaths occurring below age 95 since cause-specific coding practices above that age are less reliable due to the presence of comorbidities.23
+We classified deaths into eight categories representing the main causes of death in Mexico using the concept of Amenable/Avoidable mortality (Supplementary Material [SM] Table 1).21,22 This concept assumes that some conditions should not cause death in the presence of timely and effective medical care, and are used as a proxy for the performance of health care systems.21 To mitigate biases due to misclassification of causes of death, we focused on deaths occurring below age 85 since cause-specific coding practices above that age are less reliable due to the presence of comorbidities23 and about XX% of homicide occurred below this age in the study period.

-We study two comparable 10-year periods, between 1995 and 2005, and from 2005 to 2015.
-This allowed us to identify a period of mortality improvements (1995-2005) in which life expectancy increased by 2.1 and 4.3 years for males and females, respectively,20 and homicide rates declined among young adults.19 The second period (2005-2015) is characterized by the upsurge of violence and homicides in Mexico.8
+We study two comparable 10-year periods, between 1995 and 2005, and from 2005 to 2015 that represent periods of major changes in homicides (Figure) .
+The first period corresponds to mortality improvements (1995-2005) in which life expectancy increased by 2.1 and 4.3 years for males and females, respectively,20 and homicide rates declined among young adults;19 while the second period (2005-2015) is characterized by the upsurge of violence and homicides in Mexico.8

 Lifespan inequality indicator